Optical Illusion ResearchIf two men agree on everything, you may be sure that one of them is doing the thinking. - Lyndon B. Johnson

 All the optical illusions of brightness-contrast may be produced by lighting.
 Surfaces and details may appear larger or smaller, harsh or almost obliterated, heavy or light; in fact, lighting plays an important part in influencing the mood or expression of a room.
 A ceiling may be "lifted" by light or it may hang low and threatening when dark, due to relatively little light reaching it.
 Columns may appear dark on a light background or vice versa, and these illustrate the effects of irradiation.
 A given room may be given a variety of moods or expressions by varying the lighting and inasmuch as the room and its physical characteristics have not been altered, the various moods may be considered to be optical illusions.
 It should be obvious that lighting is a potent factor.

-1 2 3 Optical Illusions, Lighting and Color
+Lighting and Color

-Preface Chap 1, Introduction Chap 2, The Eye Chap 3, Vision Chap 4, Geometrical Chap 5, Figures Chap 6, Angles Chap 7, Depth/Distance Chap 8 Brightness/Contrast Chap 9, Color Chap 10, Lighting Chap 11, Nature Chap 12, The Arts Chap 13, Architecture Chap 14, Magic Mirror Chap 15, Camouflage About This Book
+About This Book Preface Chap 1, Introduction Chap 2, The Eye Chap 3, Vision Chap 4, Geometrical Chap 5, Figures Chap 6, Angles Chap 7, Depth/Distance Chap 8 Brightness/Contrast Chap 9, Color Chap 10, Lighting Chap 11, Nature Chap 12, Painting/Decorating Chap 13, Architecture Chap 14, Magic Mirror Chap 15, Camouflage

 Link To This Site Send Site To A Friend See Related Links Link To The Site Map Comments/Suggestions